What is ransomware?

-Here is the list of the seven best ransomware protection solutions:
+Here is the list of the eight best ransomware protection tools:

-- CrowdStrike Falcon Ransomware Protection EDITOR’S CHOICE An endpoint protection platform that combines defense strategies to prevent infection with ransomware.
-The platform of Falcon combined the traditional functions of anti-virus software and firewalls to block a wide range of malware, including ransomware.
+- CrowdStrike Falcon EDITOR’S CHOICE An endpoint protection platform that combines defense strategies to prevent infection with ransomware.
+The Falcon platform combined the traditional functions of anti-virus software and firewalls to block a wide range of malware, including ransomware.
 Start a 15-day free trial.

 - ManageEngine Vulnerability Manager Plus (FREE TRIAL) An attack prevention system that combines a vulnerability scanner and a patch manager plus other system hardening services.
 Runs on Windows and Windows Server.
 Start a 30-day free trial.